FrankBlack78/ip_change_logger/README.md

 you at the top of the main.py file.

 ### data.json
-In this file is currently tracked the last time a change of the public ip-address is recognized.
-It is planned to change this in future releases and record all results every time the script runs.
+This file stores every result of the getip-function.
+Data is not deleted so you have a complete history right there.
 The file is created when the program runs for the first time.

 ### .env
 At several points the storing of credentials is sometimes unavoidable.
 Credentials like API keys will be stored in